HunterHerbst/Massive-Code-Dump/README.md

 ### Java Hello World

 Hello World in Java.
 On top of being a Hello World program, I also used it to learn how to make an executable `.jar` program.

+### Java Lambda Stuff

+Quick and short program to learn about Lambdas in Java.

 ### Java TicTacToe